Key takeaways

 Consumer confidence is a critical factor affecting the direction of property prices.

-We won't make big financial decisions like moving home or buying an investment property unless we feel confident about our economic future and our financial stability.
+We don't make big financial decisions like moving home or buying an investment property unless we feel confident about our economic future and our financial stability.

-Consumer confidence has been at historic lows because of all the economic and socio-political issues that have confronted us.
+Consumer confidence has been at historic lows because of all the economic and socio-political issues that have confronted us, but has picked up recently.

 4. Economic climate